SZA-CUI/MEACPX/README.md

 # Multilingual Event-Aware Content Prioritization
-This repository contains the implementation of our multilingual, event-aware content prioritization fraemework applied on X (Twitter) data related to hazardous events.
-The goal of the project is to identify and prioritize tweets containing multilingual content by combining natural language processing (NLP), topic modeling, deep learning, and contextual feature extraction techniques.
+This repository contains the source code for multilingual event-aware content prioritization using tweet data.
+The aim of this research is to detect and distinguish situational contexts in multilingual tweets, supporting the development of more personalized and context-sensitive content recommendations.

 ---
 ## 🔍 Project Objective